lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 * Gutter color - The gutter borders on the left and right side of the page.
 * Border color - Boxes and lines around things.
 * Faded text color - Hints and subtle headings, like the sidebar headings.

-To change the colors:

-1. Select Admin -> Setup
-2. Edit `colors.scss`.

-For example, the colors stylesheet lets you set up colors like so:

-    $primary-color: #6B0C22;
-    $background-color: #fff;

-You can use any [HTML color code](https://htmlcolorcodes.com/) (like #6B0C22) or a limited set of pre-defined HTML color names (like darkorange or salmon).

 ## Images